DiscM/flowstatedemos/QuickStart.md

 1. Pick one platform as the cooling center.
 2. Add four stations around it: fans, plants, curtains, battery packs.
-3. Add a label that tells the player what remains.
+3. Add a label that tells you what remains.
 4. When all stations are visited, show:

 ```text